 The Azusa Pacific University catalog you hold in your hands is a road map for your educational future.
-As you read through the pages of course descriptions, policies, and programs, you will soon discover the array of opportunities available to you for
+As you read through the pages of course descriptions, policies, and programs, you will soon discover the array of opportunities available to you for learning and development here at APU.
+Each semester of courses will move you closer to your academic goals while at the same time challenge your faith development.
+From the moment you arrive until the day you graduate, you will know that we are a university aligned with our mission and four cornerstone values: Christ, Scholarship, Community, and Service.

-For more than 100 years, and through several name changes and mergers, Azusa Pacific has held the motto God First as the highest call we place on our students and ourselves.
+For more than 100 years Azusa Pacific has held the motto God First as the highest call we place on our students and ourselves.
 We believe that each student will, in the course of his or her journey with us, be exposed to a Christian worldview - a worldview that holds the value of each person in light of the value that God has placed on him or her, a worldview that places human history in the context of God's eternal plan.